cosinekitty/sapphire/Nucleus.md

 ### Mode button (AUDIO/CONTROL)
+<a name="audio_mode"></a>
 This button toggles between AUDIO mode and CONTROL mode.
 In AUDIO mode, the output vectors are filtered with a DC-reject highpass filter.
-This filter has a corner frequency of 30&nbsp;Hz.
+This filter has a cutoff frequency of 30&nbsp;Hz.
 In CONTROL mode, the output vectors directly represent the raw position vectors in space, without any DC rejection applied.

 In AUDIO mode, the word "AUDIO" appears above the button, and the button lights up: